 Ceren has been doing sysadmin/ops at nearly a dozen companies since before the first dotcom crash, and most recently at Shapeways.
 She is enthusiastic about cross-company ops discussions, has a lasting love of hardware and datacenter planning, and is a fanatical advocate of the principle of least surprise.
 Her spare time is spent with rescue pigeons, gender/queer issues, and Hawaiian ethnobotany.

-Bryan Liles is a staff engineer at Heptio.
-When he is not writing software to team move to Kubernetes, he gets to speak at conferences on topics ranging from machine learning to building the next generation of developers.
+Bryan Liles is an engineer at Heptio.
+When he is not writing software to help move teams to Kubernetes, he gets to speak at conferences on topics ranging from machine learning to building the next generation of developers.
 In his free time, Bryan races cars in straight lines and around turns and builds robots and devices.

 ©2015, O'Reilly Media, Inc. • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • firstname.lastname@example.org